ccnmtl/compiled3/content/articles/compiled-redesign.md

 regardless of their choice of devices—desktop, mobile, or assistive technologies.

-I’ve written on similar design process for the [redesign of PHTC image map](/articles/a11y-rwd-imagemap/) and [two Dental School projects](/articles/deconstructing-accessibility/).
+I’ve written on similar design processes for the [redesign of PHTC image map](/articles/a11y-rwd-imagemap/) and [two Dental School projects](/articles/deconstructing-accessibility/).